QuidBit/NavBit/README.md

 # NavBit
-NavBit is a comprehensive Android library that serves as the core backbone of your app, efficiently handling navigation between views, managing app states, and updating the UI seamlessly.
-It simplifies the development process by providing a robust framework for state management and view transitions, ensuring a smooth and responsive user experience.
+NavBit is a Android library that serves as the core backbone of your app.
+It efficiently handles navigation between views, managing app states, and updating the UI seamlessly, ensuring a smooth and responsive user experience.

+## Structure

+An app built with NavBit contains three pieces of data:
+ - Interaction - What the user can do
+ - NavigationState - The different states the app can be in
+ - ScreenData - The different type of screens that can be shown

+ These three are in turn manipulated using the three handler classes:
+ - InteractionHandler
+ - NavigationStateHandler
+ - ScreenDataHandler

+## Flow

+In general, the flow of the app is:
+    Interaction -> NavigationState -> ScreenData

+The app can emit Interactions when for example a user touches a button.

+This Interaction is then handled by NavBit:
+    Interaction + current NavigationState = new NavigationState

+Depending on the new state, the screen is either updated or transitioned to a new screen.

+The new NavigationState data is used to generate the ScreenData, what is to be displayed, which is then shown.

-## Usage
+## Example Usage

 The main activity of the app needs to extend NavBitActivity:

 ```
-class BaseActivity : NavBitActivity<Interaction, ScreenData>(
+class BaseActivity : NavBitActivity<Interaction, NavigationState, ScreenData>(
     InteractionHandler(),
     NavigationStateHandler(),
-    ScreenGenerator()
+    ScreenHandler()
 ) {
     override fun onCreate(savedInstanceState: Bundle?) {
         // Perform other initializations here required before using the app